klmcwhirter/oci-shared-images/README.md

 >
 > Since my goal is to minimize duplication and HD space utilization I am not heading down that path.
 Although the idea is good for a sizeable organization to share working image snippets.
 >
-> I am going to rely on parameterized images as a means of sharing work - e.g., [Containerfile.img-dx](./fedora/Containerfile.img-dx).
+> I am going to rely on parameterized Containerfiles as a means of sharing work - e.g., [Containerfile.img-dx](./fedora/Containerfile.img-dx).

 ## Podman Distrobox Compatibility